 - Red Bows

-Neighbors bring ideas to the meetings, every month except December on a Saturday, 10:00 a.m. at the Washington Park Senior Center (map).
+Neighbors bring ideas to the meetings, several times a year (except December) on a Saturday, 10:00 a.m. at the Washington Park Senior Center (map).

 Click HERE for newletters and minutes.